 When the puppies go to their new homes, breeders can coach their puppy owners on how to socialize properly and safely, without overwhelming or traumatizing them.

 Weaning is another factor in determining when a pup can leave the litter.
-“Most pups begin the gradual switch from their mother’s milk to solid food anywhere from 3-to-5-weeks-old,” says Dr. Jerry Klein, AKC chief veterinary officer.
+“Most pups begin the gradual switch from their mother’s milk to solid food anywhere from 3-to-5 weeks old,” says Dr. Jerry Klein, Chief Veterinary Officer for the AKC.

 “This process can take a couple of weeks, and it may be a little stressful for the pups.
 Puppies should not be sent to their homes until they are happily eating on their own.
 Puppies that are prevented from suckling for food and for comfort can display insecure behaviors later in life.”

 Some states have laws specifying age requirements, usually at least 8 weeks, before puppies can be sold to the public.
 About 15 of the 28 states make it unlawful for any person to sell an underage puppy.

 The laws often exclude nonprofit animal shelters or humane societies from these limitations.
 For many states, the laws only apply to pet dealers, retail pet stores, or pet breeders.

 Different Dogs, Different Situations

 Some breeders of toy breeds may choose to keep the pups past 8 weeks because these puppies are so tiny and fragile.

 If a pup will have to travel a long distance to its new home, especially on an airplane, the breeder may wait until the puppy has received most vaccinations and is better able to handle the physical and emotional stress of traveling.